mikenguyen13/data_analysis/_book/08-linear-mixed-models.md

 # Linear Mixed Models {#sec-linear-mixed-models}

+Recognizing clustered and longitudinal data structures, This chapter introduces Linear Mixed Models (LMMs).
+We review random-effects specification, restricted maximum likelihood (REML) estimation, and inference under unbalanced designs.
+Special attention is paid to split-plot experiments, repeated-measures designs, and cross-classified data common in education and panel studies.
+We outline model-selection heuristics, and present information-criteria benchmarks.
+Practical guidance on software and diagnostics (BLUPs, conditional residuals) rounds out the chapter.

 ## Dependent Data

 In many real-world applications, observations are not independent but exhibit **correlations** due to shared characteristics.
 Below are common forms of dependent data: